SBecraft/aws-bootcamp-cruddur-2023/journal/week1.md

 &nbsp;

-FROM python:3.10-slim-buster
-- Outside Container -> Inside Container
+### Install `python:3.10-slim-buster`
+- Listed next to FROM in `Dockerfile`
-- This contains the libraries to install to run the Cruddur app
+-  `python:3.10-slim-buster`  contains the python libraries to install to run the Cruddur app
-- Install the python libraries used for the app

 - RUN pip3 install -r requirements.txt
 ```sh
 Pip3 install -r requirements.txt